-- 1. All primary and accessory buildings must meet the standards for one of the building types provided within this Code - Each primary building and accessory building must be comprised of a main building mass with a rectangular form and a single allowed roof type. - The following building types are not required to take a 3. rectangular form but must meet standards for floor area, height, and setbacks: Mixed Use Building, Multi-unit Residential Building and Multi-unit Commercial Building. - 4.
-The outer wall of a main building mass must be located entirely in a single plane.
-Deviations to the wall plane are allowed only through permitted articulations. - For the purpose of measurement, building length and width standards apply only to the main building mass of primary and accessory buildings.
-Components have unique dimensions and standards. - 6.
-Integral components may be used to cut away space within the boundaries of the roof or main building mass provided the eaves and ridge beam of the roof are not affected.
+- 1. All Primary Buildings and all Accessory Buildings must meet the standards for one of the building types provided within this Code - Each Primary Building and each Accessory Building must be 2. comprised of a Main Building Mass with a rectangular form and a single allowed roof type. - The outer wall of a Main Building Mass must be located 3. entirely in a single plane.
+Deviations to the wall plane are allowed only through permitted articulations. - 4.
+The standards set forth in the Permitted Building tables under Article 2 - District Standards for Building Width, Building Depth, Total Square Feet and Residential Unit Size apply only to the Main Building Mass of Primary Buildings and Accessory Buildings. - Components have unique dimensions and standards. - Habitable space within the pitch of the roof is not counted towards Total Square Feet. - All other standards apply to the entire building. - Integral components may be used to cut away space within the boundaries of the roof or Main Building Mass provided the eaves and ridge beam of the roof are not affected.

-ATTACHMENTS D.
+D. ATTACHMENTS

-- 1 Components may attach to primary and accessory buildings. - 2.
-A building may not encroach on setbacks in order to attach to an adjacent building. - 3.
-Primary buildings may attach to other primary buildings or to the components of other primary buildings on no more than two sides. - 4.
-Primary buildings that are allowed to attach to other primary buildings may do so on side or rear walls only. - 5.
-Where a building is allowed to attach to other buildings (or to its component), only one building or component may attach to each building face. - Permitted attachments may occur across a virtual or legal - 7.
+- Components may attach to primary and accessory buildings. - A building may not encroach on setbacks in order to attach 2. to an adjacent building. - Primary buildings may attach to other primary buildings or to the components of other primary buildings on no more than two sides. - 4 Primary buildings that are allowed to attach to other primary buildings may do so on side or rear walls only. - 5.
+Where a building is allowed to attach to other buildings (or to its component), only one building or component may attach to each building face. - 6.
+Permitted attachments may occur across virtual or legal lot - 7.
 All attached buildings in a single grouping of attached buildings must maintain the same front setback, except when part of a connected farm. - Where two primary buildings attach, the division between buildings must be apparent on the building's exterior though seams in materials, downspouts, pilasters, buttresses, or other vertical structural elements that are less than 6 horizontal inches from the surface of a building's facade.